pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 ### Using the CLI

-Here is an example to use the CLI to create a new property:
+Here is an example using the CLI to create a new property:

 ```bash
 pi command property.schema.put key=global/app/myApp/myNewProperty